Tension Structures

 Analysis of 3D orthotropic membrane structures

 This text presents a mathematical modeling of an orthotropic membrane finite element.
 It includes a total Lagrangian description with a linear elastic material, using either the Green or Engineering strain definition.
 Mathematical programming techniques make the use of stiffness matrix pointless.
 Download the complete text as MS-Word and PDF documents, computer source codes written in Ada95 and executable codes for Windows.
 The computer codes generate a script file for AutoCAD.
-This is a work in progress and it was last updated on Jan/22/2007.
+This is a work in progress.

 Finite element analysis for minimal shape

-This text presents a mathematical model for minimizing path length, surface area and volume using a line element, a triangle element and a tetrahedron element respectively.
-The triangle element together with the line element can be used to minimize a surface area with free boundaries through the unifying concept of minimizing shape volume.
+This text describes a mathematical model that unifies all geometrical minimal shape problems by defining geometrical finite elements.
+Three types of elements are defined: line, triangle and tetrahedron.
+The elements can be used together through the unifying concept of volume.
+For each element type, its corresponding isovolumetric element is also defined.
+The geometrical minimal shape problem is formulated as an equality constrained minimization problem.
+The augmented Lagrangian method is used to solve the associated unconstrained minimization problem.
 A quasi-Newton method is used, which avoids the evaluation of the Hessian matrix.
 Download the complete text as MS-Word and PDF documents, computer source codes written in Ada95 and executable codes for Windows.
 The computer codes generate a script file for AutoCAD.